ddsstt/image-verify/README.md

 # Synopsis

-Check PMG, JPG and EXR files for corruption.
+Check PNG, JPG and EXR files for corruption.

 # Dependencies